 - Protect your skin when you are camping or hiking or doing other outdoor activities.
 Wear long sleeves and pants.

-- Tell your doctor if you plan to travel out of the country.
+- Tell your provider if you plan to travel out of the country.

-- Tell all of your health care providers (dentist, doctors, nurses, or nurse practitioners) that you do not have a spleen.
+- Tell all of your providers (dentist, doctors, nurses, or nurse practitioners) that you do not have a spleen.

 When to Call the Doctor